globus/globus-timer-cli/pypi/README.md

 ## Installation

-This CLI requires Python version 3.5 or higher.
-See the [Globus CLI docs](https://docs.globus.org/cli/installation/prereqs/) for help on how to set up Python.
+This CLI requires Python version 3.6 or higher.
 Once the appropriate version of Python is ready, install with `pip install globus-timer-cli`.
-This will create a new command line utility, `globus-timer` which can be used for all interactions with the service.
+This will create a new command line utility, `globus-timer`, which can be used for all interactions with the service.
 Online documentation is always available using the `--help` option on any command.
 So, `globus-timer --help` will provide information about the options on the command while `globus-timer job --help` will provide help text specific to working with jobs.
 When in doubt, add `--help` to a command for guidance on next steps.

 ## Getting Started